Saeedam02/Cooperative-Adaptive-Cruise-Control-CACC-Vehicle-Platooning-Simulator/README.md

   with a more realistic engine/brake torque model
 - **Lane-change/cut-in scenarios**: model a vehicle merging into the platoon mid-simulation

+## Communication & Interaction

+Questions, feedback, bug reports, or ideas for extending this (especially around the communication-imperfection or security-focused extensions mentioned above) are welcome.

+- **Open an issue** on this repo for bugs, questions, or feature requests — it keeps the discussion visible and searchable for anyone else running into the same thing
+- **Pull requests** are welcome if you want to implement one of the extension ideas yourself
+- **Email**: saeedaghamohammadi99@gmail.com — for anything you'd rather discuss directly (collaboration, research-related questions, etc.)

+If this project was useful or interesting, a star on the repo is always appreciated — it's the easiest way to signal that and helps others find it.

 ## License